Learning Realistic Patterns from Unrealistic Stimuli: Generalization and Data Anonymization: Generalization and Customization

 Table \ref{tableMNIST} summarizes the results from the MNIST experiment.
-AM outperforms the similar WGAN generator for all $h_S$ architectures, except LL.
-The differences between the AM and WGAN results are statistically significant for the one paired t-test ($p=5\%$) for all $h_S$ architectures, except VS. This could potentially be attributed to a better estimation of the class boundaries of the test set from the AM stimuli than from the WGAN data.
-Additionally, we hypothesize that $h_T$ contains more information about the classification than the WGAN generator, since its loss is directly determined by the classification goal, which is not the case for the WGAN generator.
-Thus, if this knowledge is sufficiently mapped on a dataset, it could represent better the class separation boundaries than a dataset from the WGAN generator which potentially only focuses on realistic class data.
-However, notice the much lower performance of $h_S$ with the $LL$ architecture for the AM generation compared to the WGAN.
-Generally, as the architecture of $h_S$ becomes smaller the drop in performance is steeper for AM than for the WGAN.
-This is a recurring phenomenon through all our experiments and we discuss it in detail in Sections \ref{sec:Insights} and \ref{OtherCl}.
-The Baseline performance exceeds that of both methods in all cases, as expected.
+AM outperforms the similar WGAN and VAE models for all $h_S$ architectures, except LL for the WGAN data.
+The differences between the AM, WGAN and VAE results are statistically significant for the one-tailed paired t-test ($p=5\%$) for all $h_S$ architectures, except VS for the WGAN data.
+These differences could potentially be attributed to a better estimation of the class boundaries of the test set from the AM stimuli than from the WGAN or VAE data.
+Additionally, we hypothesize that $h_T$ contains more information about the classification than the generative models, since its loss is directly determined by the classification goal, which is not the case for the WGAN, or the VAE.
+Thus, if this knowledge is sufficiently mapped on a dataset, it could represent better the class separation boundaries than a dataset from the WGAN generator or the VAE decoder which potentially only focus on realistic class data.
+One interesting trend is that smaller architectures of $h_S$ lead to steeper performance drop for AM than for WGAN.
+This is a recurring phenomenon in all experiments and we discuss it in detail in Sections \ref{sec:Insights} and \ref{OtherCl}.
+The performance of $h_S$ trained on real data exceeds that of all other methods in all cases, as expected.

-\paragraph{Training and validation loss:} We calculate the training and validation loss throughout the training of the $ID$ model for the different datasets.
+\paragraph{Training and validation loss:} We calculate the training and validation loss throughout the training of the $ID$ model for the WGAN and AM datasets.
 We present the results in Figure \ref{fig:Loss}.
-The training loss of the AM dataset (green) is stable and larger than the training loss for the Real (Blue) and WGAN (Orange) datasets.
+The training loss of the AM dataset is stable and larger than the training loss for the Real and WGAN datasets.
 However, we notice for the AM case a much better and more stable behavior for the Validation set.
 We expect that these effects can be attributed in part to the use of soft labels.
 We discuss these effects in more detail in Section \ref{sec:Insights}.
 Also, the validation loss of the WGAN increases faster than for the real dataset.
-This could be attributed to the lesser variety of the WGAN data in relation to the real data.
+This could be attributed to the lower variety of the WGAN data in relation to the real data.